 After a scenic 11km drive from Nelson, you will find yourself at the reserve, located on the eastern side of Tasman Bay.
 The most distinguishing feature of Horoirangi is the towering bluffs which provide a dramatic backdrop and also cause intertidal and subtidal reef formations.
 The best location for snorkelling is the north of the reserve and close to Ataata Point.
 You can expect to see plenty of marine life - crayfish and reef fish such as blue cod, wrasses, tarakihi and more.
 In addition, the reserve boasts an abundance of large sponges alongside starfishes, urchins, molluscs, ascidians and seaweed.

 Similar to other spots, Horoirangi Reserve also offers many hiking routes, has beautiful park-like reserves perfect for picnicking with the family, or even for those with a boat available you are able to anchor (with care) in the area to enjoy the snorkelling and seashore activities.

 If you’re in the Nelson area, make sure you also check out our blog with our top tips on what to do in Nelson here.

-All in all, it is obvious that New Zealand does not lack in incredible snorkelling locations, and offers many more beyond the five spots mentioned but this should be a good start!
+All in all, it is obvious that New Zealand does not lack in incredible snorkelling and scuba diving locations, and offers many more beyond the five snorkel sites mentioned, but this should be a good start for your next trip!

 Lastly, as a reminder to keep these beautiful spots thriving for generations to come, it is asked that you do not take or disturb any of the marine life, their habits or disrupt the seafloor.
 Please do not feed the fish and other marine life; this is disruptive to their natural behaviours.
 We are so fortunate to have these natural wonders of New Zealand easily accessible to us, respecting the various habitats on both sea and land is crucial to their ongoing health and continued survival.